fuu0/howto-dect/index.md

 [transformer-schematic]: https://www.digikey.com/en/datasheets/pulse-electronics-power/pulse-electronics-power-p675

-### Software update
+### Firmware update

-There are multiple ways to get the latest Firmware on your DECT RFP
+The legal way to obtain the firmware file is to purchase a software update subscription.
+The firmware files are included in the OMM software packages.
+All devices of a hardware generation use the same update file: 2G uses iprfp2G.tftp, 3G uses iprfp3G.dnld and 4G uses iprfp4G.dnld.
+MD5 checksums for the firmware files can be found in the release notes.

 #### Update via USB Flash drive

 This is the easiest option.

-1. Make sure the Flash Drive is formatted FAT32
+1. Make sure the flash drive is FAT32 formatted
-2. Copy the Firmware file onto the Drive
+2. Copy the firmware file to the drive, don't rename it
-3. Make sure it is named iprfp3G.dnld (for Gen. 3 RFPs) or iprfp4G.dnld (for Gen. 4 RFPs)
-4. Connect the Flash drive to the RFP and reboot the RFP by switching off and on the 48V
+3. Connect the flash drive to the RFP and power up the RFP
-5. Wait for about 2 minutes until the RFP signalizes successful flashing by flashing all LEDs in orange once
+4. Wait for about 2 minutes until the RFP signals successful flashing by flashing all LEDs in orange once

 #### Update via HTTP